-One of the reasons that quitting is difficult is withdrawal.
+One of the reasons that ending drug addiction is difficult is the withdrawal process.
 Once drugs have a hook in your brain, to stop using drugs can cause discomfort, even pain.
 This pain can come in many forms and from many different drugs such as Halcion, Darvocet/Darvon, Dexedrine and even Amytal.
 These can vary by type – elevated pulse, sweating, tremors, anxiety, stomach cramps, vomiting or other gastrointestinal upset – and intensity.

 But withdrawal can be controlled, minimized, even prevented, during the first step of drug rehab in Texas: detox.

 Detox, short for detoxification, means removing all traces of the drug from your system.
 There are two basic drug detox methods currently in use, both of which are safe under proper medical supervision, but which can be risky if you try them on your own.

-- Medically managed detox: Sometimes it’s considered advisable to ease the addict off of one drug, such as heroin or prescription opioids, with weaker, safer maintenance drugs, such as methadone or buprenorphine.
+- Medically managed drug detox: Sometimes it’s considered advisable to ease the addict off of one drug, such as heroin or prescription opioids, with weaker, safer maintenance drugs, such as methadone or buprenorphine.
 You won’t get high (at the prescribed dosages), but you go through little or no withdrawal symptoms.
 This can be a short-term or long-term solution.